Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking

 \section{Abstract}

-The imputation of missing values in multivariate time series data has been explored using a few recently proposed deep learning methods.
-The evaluation of these state-of-the-art methods is limited to one or two data sets, low missing rates, and completely random missing value types.
-These limited experiments do not comprehensively evaluate imputation methods on realistic data scenarios with varying missing rates and not-at-random missing types.
-This survey takes a data-centric approach to benchmark state-of-the-art deep imputation methods across five time series health data sets and six experimental conditions.
+The imputation of missing values in multivariate time series (MTS) data is a critical step in ensuring data quality and producing reliable data-driven predictive models.
+Apart from many statistical approaches, a few recent studies have proposed state-of-the-art deep learning methods to impute missing values in MTS data.
+However, the evaluation of these deep methods is limited to one or two data sets, low missing rates, and completely random missing value types.
+This survey performs six data-centric experiments to benchmark state-of-the-art deep imputation methods on five time series health data sets.
 Our extensive analysis reveals that no single imputation method outperforms the others on all five data sets.
 The imputation performance depends on data types, individual variable statistics, missing value rates, and types.
-In this context, state-of-the-art methods jointly perform cross-sectional (across variables) and longitudinal (across time) imputations of missing values in time series data.
-However, variables with high cross-correlation can be better imputed by cross-sectional imputation methods alone.
-In contrast, the ones with time series sensor signals may be better imputed by longitudinal imputation methods alone.
-The findings of this study emphasize the importance of considering data specifics when choosing a missing value imputation method for multivariate time series data.
+Deep learning methods that jointly perform cross-sectional (across variables) and longitudinal (across time) imputations of missing values in time series data yield statistically better data quality compared to traditional imputation methods.
+Although computationally expensive, deep learning methods are practical given the current availability of high-performance computing resources, especially when data quality and sample size are highly important in healthcare informatics.
+Our findings highlight the importance of data-centric selection of imputation methods to optimize data-driven predictive models.

 \keywords {time series, multivariate data, longitudinal imputation, cross-sectional imputation, missing value imputation, deep neural network, electronic health records, sensor data.}